 - Growing Pains

 Reduced fees may be available for under 12 year olds on request.

 Chaperone is always requested and required for young people under 16 years old.

 For all appointments for Dr Elena Gheorghiu please use the Body Back-Up main number 01628 624544

 Dr Elena Gheorghiu is a medical doctor with 30 years experience as a GP.
 She started practicing homeopathy in 1982 and is a member of the London faculty of Homeopathy since 1994.
-Elena attends many International Complementary Medicine Seminars -always keep her knowledge up to date.
+Elena attends many International Complementary Medicine Seminars -to keep her knowledge up to date.